FrancescaSrc/DRL_ND/p2_continuous-control_submission/report.md

 [image1]: plot_rewards.jpg

-# Report for Project 2 - Continuous Control - Deep Reinforcement Learning Nanodegree
+## Report for Project 2 - Continuous Control - Deep Reinforcement Learning Nanodegree

 This report contains the details of the code used to solve the second project in Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.

-# Project 2: Continuous Control

 ### Description of the environment